dcvath/Final_Project/README.md

 We established that our group will communicate via class times, Slack, text, and ad hoc phone and video calls.

 ### Overview of Project
-Our project is titled, "Predicting Wine Quality." was selected to determine if a vineyard that is interested in a new business venture in the wine industry would be successful, based upon characteristics their wine possesses.
+Our project is titled, "Predicting Wine Quality."
+JDD Vineyards, a new business venture, has hired Myrick, Purvis, and Vath Consulting to determine if their vineyard would produce quality wines, based upon characteristics their wines possess.

-## Source of Data:
+### Data Source
 The data was sourced from Kaggle, and the specific links/files can be obtained below:

 Raj Parmar.
 July 2018.
 Wine Quality, Version 1.
 [Data file].
 Retrieved November 3, 2021 from https://www.kaggle.com/rajyellow46/wine-quality.